frawau/aioxiaomi/README.md

     - Xiaomi allows only about 1 command per second per connection.
 To counter that, one can start more than one connection to a bulb.
-There is a limit of 4 connections per bulb, but given that there can onlly be 144 command per minute per bulb, only 2 connections can be handled without starting to overload the bulb.
+There is a limit of 4 connections per bulb, but given that there can only be 144 command per minute per bulb, only 2 connections can be handled without starting to overload the bulb.
       Use .set_connection(x) before activate to set the number of connections